SudarsanSridharan16/JavaConcurrencyInPractice-1/README.md

 # JavaConcurrencyInPractice
-Java Concurrency In Practice.There are many features for Java developer to reference in real develop events.
+Java Concurrency In Practice.There are many features for Java developers to reference in real develop events.

 # Based on Brian Goetz's book 'Java Concurrency In Practice'
 You can read more information about that book from  http://jcip.net/.